Phillippa Poole: Research

 Poole's research is focussed on the career choices students make in medical school, and the effect of gender on them.
 One of her findings has been a lack of medical students interested in taking up general practice (something an ageing population will require) and the suggestion that female doctors are more likely to switch to family medicine later in their careers.
 She is also involved with Cochrane reviews of the treatment of chronic obstructive pulmonary disease.

 Personal life

 Poole is married with a daughter and lives in Devonport.

+Honours and awards

+In the 2024 King’s Birthday Honours, Poole was appointed an Officer of the New Zealand Order of Merit, for services to medical education.